CyberSecuriTim/ad-configuration/README.md

   - What actually granted this user Admin privileges was making them a member of the "Domain Admins" security group.
 </h3>

+STEP 4.5: Logout of the Domain Controller VM as the current Admin Account and Log in as the newly created Domain Admin Account